 IdM is a critical component in managing network security because it improves assurance for the nomadic, on-demand access to networks and services that end-users expect.
 Along with other defensive mechanisms, IdM helps to prevent fraud and identity theft and thereby increases users' confidence that transactions are secure and reliable.
 As IdM works in a mutual manner, this increased level of trust applies equally to both the end user and service provider.

-National/regional specific IdM specifications and solutions will exist and continue to evolve.
-Setup a foundation upon which harmonize solutions could be implemented is important.
-In addition to the study of telebiometric, this Question is dedicated to the vision setting and the coordination and organization of the entire range of IdM activities within ITU-T. A top-down approach to the IdM will be used with collaboration with other study groups and other standards development organizations (SDOs).
-It is recognized that other Questions will be involved in specific aspects of IdM, i.e. protocols, requirements, network device identifiers, etc., identity verification, such as e-commerce, teleRecommendations and Supplements under responsibility of this Question as of : X.1080.0, X.1080.1, X.1080.2, X.1081, X.1082, X.1083, X.1084, X.1085, X.1086, X.1087, X.1088, X.1089, X.1090, X.1091, X.1092, X.1093, X.1094, X.1250, X.1251, X.1252, X.1253, X.1254, X.1255, X.1256, X.1257, X.1258, X.1261 (with SG2), X.1275, X.1276, X.1277, X.1278, X.1279, and Supplements X.Suppl.7 and X.Suppl.35.
+IdM specifications and solutions will exist and continue to evolve.
+Setting up a foundation upon which interoperable solutions could be implemented is important.
+In addition to the study of telebiometrics, this Question is dedicated to the vision setting and the coordination and organization of the entire range of IdM activities within ITU-T. A top-down approach to the IdM will be used in collaboration with other study groups and other standards development organizations (SDOs).
+It is recognized that other Questions will be involved in specific aspects of IdM, i.e., protocols, requirements, network device identifiers, etc.

+Biometrics is gaining acceptance in applications performing, but not limited to, identity verification, such as e-commerce, telemedicine, and e-health.
+Biometric application systems present various challenges related to operational and technical data protection, reliability, and security of biometric data for biosafety and biosecurity applications.

+Server-side biometric authentication becomes more complicated and demanding when biometric authentication is adopted in an open network environment.
+Telecommunication applications (such as telebiometrics) using mobile terminals and Internet services demand authentication methods to provide high security and friendly usage.
+It is necessary to specify requirements for the usage of telebiometric data in a manner that is safe, secure and with enhanced operational and data protection.Recommendations and Supplements under responsibility of this Question as of 12 July 2024: X.1080.0, X.1080.1, X.1080.2, X.1081, X.1082, X.1083, X.1084, X.1085, X.1086, X.1087, X.1088, X.1089, X.1090, X.1091, X.1092, X.1093, X.1094, X.1095, X.1250, X.1251, X.1252, X.1253, X.1254, X.1255, X.1256, X.1257, X.1258, X.1261 (with SG2), X.1275, X.1276, X.1277, X.1278, X.1279, X.1280, X.1281,and Supplements X.Suppl.7 and X.Suppl.35.

-Texts under development as of : X.1250rev, X.gpwd, X.oob-sa, X.pet_auth, X.srdidm, and X.tec-idms.
+Texts under development as of 12 July 2024: X.1250rev, X.1254rev, X.accsadlt, X.afotak, X.bvm, X.1283 (X.gpwd), X.oob-pacs, X.srdidm, X.sup-ekyc-dfs, X.sup-sat-dfs, X.tis, TR.divs, TR.SIMRegBio, and X.tas.

 2 Question